Prometheus-X-association/data-value-chain-tracker/README.markdown

 * DVCT will likely need to be integrated directly into the **Connector** to extend the data exchange flows and perform the smart contract process to update the DVCT containing the value chain.

 ## Relevant Standards
-- [Decentralized identifiers](https://w3c.github.io/did-core/) to allow verifiable, decentralized digital identity.
+- [Decentralized identifiers (DIDs)](https://w3c.github.io/did-core/) to allow verifiable, decentralized digital identity.
 - [ISO 8000-117](https://www.iso.org/standard/81208.html) for data quality and immutability of distributed ledger including Blockchain

 ### Data Format Standards